StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

     helm repo update
     ```

+3. Generate a unique HTTP secret and update the `httpSecret` value in your `values.yaml` file.

-3. Create a release using the `thehive` Helm chart.
+4. Create a release using the `thehive` Helm chart.

     ```bash
     helm install <release_name> strangebee/thehive